move-zig/react-use-count-up/README.md

 ```

 ### easingFunction (optional)
-a function in the form (t: number, b: number, c: number, d: number) => number or a string value for one of the [built-in easing functions](#built-in-easing-functions) used to be used to calculate the return value
+a custom easing function in the form `(t: number, b: number, c: number, d: number) => number` or a string that equals one of the [built-in easing functions](#built-in-easing-functions) used to be used to calculate the return value

 default `'easeOutExpo'`

 > 📝 If supplying an easing function, ensure that you provide a constant reference to the useCountUp hook.
-Either create the function outside your component, or memoize it.
+To prevent unintended re-renders, either create the function outside your component, or memoize it.

 ```javascript
 import { useCountUp } from 'react-use-count-up';